Moats were an important part of a medieval castle’s defenses and were usually the earliest of the barriers that an attacking enemy had to face.

 The losses were also in terms of the time lost in overcoming the moat which made it possible for a reliving force from outside to arrive and attack them from the rear.

-Although fraught with difficulties and losses, these were the only ways of effecting a breach into a moat-protected castle. – for this reason, moats were highly preferred by the defenders of the castles.
+Although fraught with difficulties and losses, these were the only ways of effecting a breach into a moat-protected castle.
+For these reasons, moats were highly preferred by the defenders of the castles.